7710 A two-fold paper screen painted in ink, colour, gold and cut silver leaf, depicting the scene “Yugiri (Evening Mist)” from the Tale of Genji

 Dimensions: H. 170.5 cm x W. 172 cm (67¼” x 67¾”)

-The title of chapter 39, Yugiri (literally means Evening Mist), is taken from its protagonist Yugiri, the eldest son of Hikaru Genji, and its main theme is Yugiri’s unrequited love to the Second Princess Ochiba.
+The title of chapter 39, Yugiri (literally means Evening Mist), is taken from its protagonist Yugiri, the eldest son of Hikaru Genji, and its main theme is Yugiri’s unrequited love for the Second Princess Ochiba (lit.
+Fallen Leaves).

-In the autumn of his 29th year Yugiri visited a villa where Ochiba and her ill mother Lady Ichijo had moved to, with the excuse to see the health of her sick mother.
-Towards sunset a heavy mist started to rise and cover the coloured leaves on the hillside.
+In the autumn of his 29th year Yugiri visited a villa where Ochiba and her unwell mother Lady Ichijo had moved to, under the pretext of checking on her mother’s health.
+Towards sunset a heavy mist started to rise and cover the coloured autumn leaves on the hillside.
 Seeing the evening mist which obscured his pathway home and wishing to spend a night there with Ochiba, Yugiri sent her a poem:

 aware wo souru yugiri ni